hernantz/Codeigniter-Thumbnail-Generator/README.md

 Installation & Usage
 --------------------

-1. Download the image_helper.php file to your /application/helpers directory
+1. Download the thumb_helper.php file to your /application/helpers directory
-2. In your /config/autoload.php file, add 'image_helper' to your helpers array
+2. In your /config/autoload.php file, add 'thumb_helper' to your helpers array
 3. To output a thumbnail, include the function as the source of your image, eg:
 ````
 	<img src="<?php echo thumb('/path/to/your/full/image.jpg','200','100'); ?>">